Firmware Bundler

 The principle mechanism for configuring a run of the firmware-bundler is a manifest toml file describing the applications to build and the platform to deploy them to.
 By describing the memory layout of the bundle, explicit linker files can be generated and budgets can be checked prior executing the build itself, allowing a single pass architecture (See notes for support for 2 pass builds).

-The following is a sample manifest:
+The following is a budget (one-pass) sample manifest:

 # The platform describes where the firmware bundle will be deployed to.
 It